 APPLICATION INFORMATION FOR

+MEMBERSHIP IN DENTAL SURGERY ad eundem

+There are 2 routes to gain Membership ad eundem of the Faculty of Dental Surgery.

+Route B

-MEMBERSHIP IN DENTAL SURGERY ad eundemBhave not do not of the UK or Irelandbut otherwise are considered qualified for Membership ad eundem of the Faculty of Dental Surgery at The Royal College of Surgeons of England
+Candidates who have not passed an Intercollegiate Specialty Board Examination or Membership Examination allied to the subject areas of the Faculty of Dental Surgery and do not hold a Membership of a Faculty of Dental Surgery of one of the Royal Colleges of the UK or Ireland, but otherwise are considered qualified for Membership ad eundem of the Faculty of Dental Surgery at The Royal College of Surgeons of England.

 Such persons may be admitted as a Member ad eundem by an equivalence route, provided that the Board is satisfied that their standing in the profession of dental surgery is equivalent to those individuals who already hold the Membership examination of The Royal College of Surgeons (subject to compliance with any conditions prescribed by the Board).